 File your claim and submit all the evidence you found.
 The insurance company will review everything and provide a settlement offer.
 They will likely offer a low amount in an attempt to save money.
-This is where a New York nursing home abuse lawyer’s experience and knowledge will come in handy.
+This is where a New York nursing home abuse lawyer’s experience and knowledge will be useful.
 We won’t allow them to violate your family member’s rights to adequate compensation.
-If they still refuse to settle for a fair amount after negotiations or deny the claim altogether, we can file a lawsuit.
+We can file a lawsuit if they still refuse to settle for a fair amount after negotiations or deny the claim altogether.

 Nursing Home Abuse FAQs

 If someone you loved was the victim of abuse, you might not know the steps you should take to pursue legal action.
-You want to hold the people responsible for causing their injuries accountable but don’t have experience with a situation like this.
+You want to hold the people responsible for causing their injuries accountable but don’t have experience with this situation.
 Below we answer the most common questions people ask about nursing home abuse cases.

 Unfortunately, caretakers are some of the most common perpetrators of abuse in nursing homes.
 In many situations, the people that you and your loved one trust the most are the ones that take advantage of their patients.
 Many caretakers abuse their position of authority and take advantage of patients with physical or mental deficits.
-In a lot of cases, victims avoid incriminating their caretakers for fear of disbelief or retaliation.
-Some victims who experience memory loss may not be able to identify their abuser.
-Those who take advantage of the elderly in these situations commit serious crimes and should be brought to justice for their actions.
+Victims often avoid incriminating their caretakers for fear of disbelief or retaliation.
+Some victims who experience memory loss may be unable to identify their abuser.
+Those who take advantage of the elderly in these situations commit serious crimes and should be punished for their actions.

-You may question whether it is worthwhile to take your case to court if you stopped the abuse.
+You may question whether taking your case to court is worthwhile if you stopped the abuse.
 However, in many cases, you or your loved one may be able to receive compensation for the suffering they endured.
 Additionally, you could use the financial award to transfer them to a better facility or pay for a different form of care.
 Our New York nursing home abuse attorneys will calculate your economic damages and determine a monetary value for your noneconomic damages.
-We can’t provide an exact amount you could recover but an estimate of what we believe your case is worth.
+We can’t provide an exact amount you could recover, but we have an estimate of what we believe your case is worth.

-When selecting a nursing home, it is important to find a facility that suits you or your family member’s health needs.
+When selecting a nursing home, finding a facility that suits your or your family member’s health needs is important.
 Some of the things you may want to consider when choosing a nursing home include:

 - Compile a list of potential nursing homes within traveling distance.